Choosing between OxGord MS309 vs. Ysding JD101 vs. Autel AL319, which one is the best?

 The OxGord MS309 is very basic in its diagnostic functionality.
 You’ll get the option to read or clear basic diagnostic trouble codes, read freeze frame data, run an I/M readiness test, or retrieve vehicle information.

-Comparatively, both the Ysding JD101 and the Autel AL319 have more robust options, including the option to view the live data stream.
+Comparatively, both the Ysding JD101 and the Autel AL319 have more robust options, including viewing the live data stream.
 The Ysding JD101 also reads manufacturer-specific codes for most car manufacturers.

 Extra Features And Functions

-Additionally, the Ysding JD101 includes a battery tester.
-This can show the voltage of your vehicle’s battery in real time, showing when it’s time to recondition or replace it.
+Additionally, the Ysding JD101 includes a battery tester that can show your vehicle’s battery’s voltage in real-time, indicating when it’s time to recondition or replace it.

 Supported Vehicle Makes

-The OxGord MP309, Ysding JD101, and Autel AL319 will work on any vehicle that has an OBDII port.
-This includes the majority of vehicles made in the United States after about 1996.
-In addition, the Ysding JD101 supports any EOBD car from the European Union made after 2000.
+The OxGord MP309, Ysding JD101, and Autel AL319 will work on any vehicle that has an OBDII port, including the majority of cars made in the United States after about 1996.
+Also, the Ysding JD101 supports any EOBD vehicle from the European Union made after 2000.

 Software And Updates